Video – Planting an outdoor classroom at Maeroa Intermediate School (3:07)

 The number of trees you can plant is up to your community, and depends on the site you have available.
 It may be a handful or hundreds.

-The number of trees planted and their location will be recorded and made publicly available as part of the Government's One Billion Trees Programme.
-Plantings will become part of the living salute trail around New Zealand.
+The number of trees planted and their location are recorded and made publicly available as part of the Government's One Billion Trees Programme.
+Plantings become part of the living salute trail around New Zealand.